Clinical Trials for COVID-19 Vaccines and Therapies

-Proactive steps to mitigate risk with an acute focus on safety and efforts to maintain clinical trial continuity include:
+Early steps taken to mitigate risk with an acute focus on safety and efforts to maintain clinical trial continuity included:

 - Working with clients, sites and vendors to proactively to activate and update business and clinical trial continuity plans to adapt to the COVID-19 impact